dbos-inc/dbos-docs/docs/tutorials/self-hosting.md

 ### Workflow Recovery

-This endpoint allows you to schedule the recovery of pending workflows after their origin execution environment terminated.
-Of course, pending workflows will resume where they left off!

 - **Endpoint**: `/dbos-workflow-recovery`
 - **Method**: POST
-- **Description**: Recovers all pending workflows associated with input executor IDs (e.g., a virtual machine ID).
+- **Description**: Recovers all pending workflows associated with input [executor IDs](#managing-workflow-recovery).
+Following our [reliability guarantees](./workflow-tutorial.md#reliability-guarantees), all workflows will resume from where they left off.
 Returns the UUIDs of all workflows recovered.
-- **Request Body Format**: JSON
-  - **Attributes**:
-    - `executors`: A list of ID strings representing the executors (e.g., virtual machines) whose pending workflows to recover.
+- **Request Body Format**: JSON list of executors whose pending workflows to recover.
   - **Example**:
     ```json
-    {
-      "executors": ["executor-id-1", "executor-id-2", "..."]
+      ["executor-id-1", "executor-id-2", "..."]
-    }
 - **Response**:
   - **Status Code**: 200 OK on successful recovery initiation; otherwise, appropriate error codes.
   - **Body Format**: JSON list of UUIDs representing the workflows that were successfully queued for recovery.